PaytmLabs/nerve/README.md

 NERVE was created to address this problem.
 Commercial tools are great, but they are also heavy, not easily extendible, and cost money.

-# About
+# About NERVE
-## Network Exploitation, Reconnaissance & Vulnerability Engine
+## Network Exploitation, Reconnaissance & Vulnerability Engine (N.E.R.V.E)
 NERVE is a vulnerability scanner tailored to find low-hanging fruit level vulnerabilities, in specific application configurations, network services, and unpatched services.

 It is not a replacement for Qualys, Nessus, or OpenVAS.
-It does not do authenticated scans, and operates in black-box mode.
+It does not do authenticated scans, and operates in black-box mode only.

 NERVE will do "some" CVE checks, but this is primarily coming from version fingerprinting.

+Example of some of NERVE's detection capabilities:
+* Interesting Panels (Solr, Django, Laravel, etc.)
+* Subdomain takeovers
+* Open Repositories
+* Information Disclosures
+* Abandoned / Default Web Pages
+* Misconfigurations in services (Nginx, Apache, IIS, etc.)
+* SSH Servers
+* Open Databases
+* Open Caches
+* Directory Indexing
+* Best Practices

 ![Nerve](https://github.com/PaytmLabs/nerve/blob/master/static/screenshots/2.png?raw=true)